theupdateframework/taps/tap14.md

 contain metadata that supports the given TUF specification version.
 Using these directories, a client is able to choose the most recent metadata they support.
 More details about this directory structure are contained in the [specification](#how-a-repository-updates).
+This TAP will also add a `supported_versions` field to root metadata so that the client can discover the supported specification versions on the repository.

 On the client side, this TAP also requires maintenance of multiple versions that support different major TUF specification